 Boscobel’s interiors display one of the finest collections of decorative arts and New York furniture from the Federal period.Learn More

 “An amazing reconstruction, immaculately curated with decor and furnishings on an incredible piece of land beautifully landscaped with elevated views of the Hudson River.
-The gardens and grounds are open for free [on Saturdays] but the house tour is definitely worth taking and the docent we had was excellent.”
+The house tour is definitely worth taking and the docent we had was excellent.”

 “We went on a tour with a lovely, informed guide who told us about the history of the house and its restoration.
 Our visit was about 1 hour long and a perfect stop after a morning hike… Definitely recommend stopping by here as part of your Hudson Valley visit!”